MSLNZ/msl-loadlib/docs/tutorials_echo.rst

 Running this script would create the following output

 .. note::
-   The black text corresponds to the :class:`~msl.examples.loadlib.echo64.Echo64` :py:func:`print` statements and the red text to the :class:`~msl.examples.loadlib.echo32.Echo32` :py:func:`print` statements.
+   The black text corresponds to the :class:`~msl.examples.loadlib.echo64.Echo64` :func:`print` statements and the red text to the :class:`~msl.examples.loadlib.echo32.Echo32` :func:`print` statements.

 .. image:: _static/echo_output.png